dankraus/cfholonet/readme.md

-#Star Wars API - CFML Wrapper
+#CFHolonet - A CFML Wrapper for The Star Wars API

+##Intro

 This is a wrapper lib for the [Star Wars API](http://swapi.co) written in CFML (ColdFusion).
 It's been tested against Railo 4, so quite honestly, I don't know if it works in Adobe ColdFusion.
 I haven't tried.
 If you want to try it and it doesn't work, then by all means submit a pull request on a new branch.
 Write tests please :)